0BananaBig0/from_gcc_to_cpp/docs/DesignPatterns.md

 1. Decouple an abstraction from its implementation so that the two can vary independently.
 2. Publish interface in an inheritance hierarchy, and bury implementation in its own inheritance hierarchy.
-3. Beyond encapsulation, to insulation
+3. Beyond encapsulation, to insulation.
+4. The three statements above imply two meanings as follows:
    - Create two interfaces: `Implementor` and `Abstraction`.
    - Both `Implementor` and `Abstraction` only provide pure `virtual` methods.
    - Subclasses of `Abstraction` are associated with `Implementor`, but both can vary independently.